iccir919/aronofsky-advisor/README.md

 ## 🎬 Inspiration

-This project was inspired by Darren Aronofsky's unique approach to filmmaking—his ability to blend psychological depth with visual poetry, creating films that challenge and move audiences.
-The advisor aims to help film lovers discover movies that capture similar themes of obsession, transformation, and the human condition.
+This project was inspired by the challenge of choosing which Darren Aronofsky film to watch—each one is powerful and unique, making the decision difficult.
+The advisor uses AI to understand your preferences and guide you to the perfect Aronofsky film for your current mood and interests.

 ## ⭐ Show Your Support